Is the TranzAlpine really the journey of a lifetime?

 The TranzAlpine journey is a transcontinental journey across the backbone of Aotearoa from the Pacific Ocean in the east to the Tasman sea in the West.
 The train runs from Christchurch to Greymouth daily, with the most popular stops at Springfield, Arthurs Pass and Moana.
 The TranzAlpine has been running since 1987 and replaced the old express trains.
 Before the introduction of the TranzAlpine, other passenger services travelled the lines.
 Some of these trains included “The Perishable” an overnight freight service to Greymouth with a passenger car attached, so called because it carried urgent produce.
 The “Press Car”, a diesel railcar, leaving Christchurch at 1.50 a.m., which as well as taking passengers, carried all the copies of Christchurch’s morning daily newspaper “The Press” to Greymouth, Hokitika and Ross for distribution up and down the West Coast.

 The TranzAlpine was formerly known as the 'Tranz Scenic'.
 You may remember the old blue and yellow rolling stock passing by!
-Now with the introduction of modern carriages, a licenced café car, and panoramic windows, the comfort of the journey has improved dramatically.
+Now with the introduction of modern carriages, a licenced café car, Open-air carriage and panoramic windows, the comfort of the journey has improved dramatically.
 What stays relatively the same, is the magnificent views outside!
 So what did our passengers have to say and did the TranzAlpine meet their expectations?

 Memories of the railways

 If you ever have the opportunity to take a once-in-a-lifetime journey on the TranzAlpine take it says rail enthusiast Lindsay McAra!